bjmckenz/fire0/README.md

 It comes with two roles (user, admin) out of the box

 Grants are based on the route URL.
-See ```src/lib/access_auth.js``` for config.
+See ```src/lib/server/user_can_access_url.js``` for config.
 (In other words you can protect routes starting with "/")

-It comes with four protected routes (/admin, /user, /useradmin).
+It comes with three protected routes (/admin, /user, /useradmin).
 Note that /useradmin is protected by a role "useradmin" that doesn't [exist or] need to be granted because "admin" has access to all routes (superuser mode)

 If you want users to have access to "user" things immediately after creating an account, you must grant them the user role in ```src/routes/api/sessionLogin.js/POST```.

 (You must also grant yourself the admin role; see note in same place)

 ***You are not obligated to keep the default roles or routes.
 They are all configurable.***